geraintpalmer/geraintpalmer.github.io/cv-en.md

 I assist with lab sessions and marking for various modules of the MSc, undergraduate operational research modules, and the Computing for Mathematics module.
 I am also a maths and stats support tutor.
 I have also translated some materials from English to Welsh, such as class tests and coursework.

 I was a co-steam-organiser of the Stochastic Modelling Stream at the Young OR 19 in Aston.
 I was member of the organising committee for [DjangoCon Europe 2015, Cardiff](http://2015.djangocon.eu/).
-I was also involved in teaching on a mathematics summer school for first year undergraduates at the University of Namibia, Windhoek, in January 2016.
+I have also been involved in teaching on mathematics summer schools for first year undergraduates at the University of Namibia, Windhoek, in January of 2016 and 2017.
+This was part of [Cardiff University's Phoenix Project](http://www.cardiff.ac.uk/about/our-profile/our-values/engagement/transforming-communities/the-phoenix-project).

 I am a member of [The UK OR Society](https://www.theorsociety.com).